Skip to content

 Managed Identity (Entra ID)

-2. Navigate to Access Control, then View My Access.
+2. Navigate to Access Control (IAM), then View My Access.
 Make sure your user or service principal has the Cognitive Services OpenAI User/Contributor role.
-If you get a 401 error, it’s typically here that you will fix it.
+If you get a 401 error, click on Add, Add role assignment and add the Cognitive Services OpenAI User role to your user.

 3. Navigate to Resource Management, then Keys and Endpoint.